The Optics Performance

 The StarTravel 102 AZ3 comes with a set of mostly acceptable accessories.
 It comes with a 6×30 Finderscope (though at different times this scope has been sold with a Red Dot Finder instead), a pair of 25mm and 10mm “Super” (Modified Achromat/Kellner) eyepieces, and a 45 degree prism diagonal.

 The Finderscope is actually a very usable unit.
-Though a straight-thru image-reversed finderscope is not ideal, I found that the ergonomics of using this finderscope were not too obtrusive, unless the telescope were pointed very high.
-It’s worth noting that with a wide field eyepiece, the telescope is capable of acting as its own finderscope, and a red dot finder can be just as suitable.
+Though a straight-thru image-reversed finderscope is not ideal, I found that the ergonomics of using this finderscope were not too obtrusive, unless the telescope was pointed very high.
+It’s worth noting that, with a wide field eyepiece, the telescope is capable of acting as its own finderscope, and a red dot finder can be just as suitable.
 I found that the straight-thru finder did occasionally obstruct my ability to find stuff very high in the sky, but it works.
 I would replace it with a Right Angle Correct-Image (RACI) Finder, which will just be more comfortable to use.

 The Eyepieces are standard fare on SkyWatcher entry-level telescopes.
 They are “Super” “Wide-Angle” Modified Achromats.
 By “Super,” they mean “buy our eyepieces please!”
 By “Wide Angle,” I’m not sure just what they mean, since the field of view is less than 50 degrees.
 With three elements, they provide decent correction.
 They’re fine, but for the price point, higher quality Plossls (4-element) eyepieces would have been nice.
 The focal lengths chosen are quite useful as all-around useful magnifications–25mm and 10mm provide 20x and 50x respectively.